voidgiux/hack-a-ton/README.md

 ---

-⚠️ Note
+⚠️ Note:
 The commands displayed do not perform any real operations — no actual hacking magic here!
 They’re inspired by real tools, movies, and games, purely for entertainment.

 ---
-🎲 Randomized output
+🎲 Randomized output:
 The messages are generated randomly, sometimes producing fun combinations.

 ![Screenshot](img/title.png)